Celayix Home » How to Become a Paperless Business

 Use digital/online employee schedulesschedule

-According to QuickBooks, almost 1 in 2 shift workers (45 percent) in the US get their weekly work schedule on a piece of paper.
+According to QuickBooks, almost 1 in 2 shift workers (45 percent) in the US get their weekly work schedule on paper.
 On top of that, 68% of employee work schedules are handwritten.
 As providers of employee scheduling software, we can talk for days about the impact paper schedules can have on your business, outside of trying to become a paperless business.
 Digital schedules will certainly reduce your paper consumption, but they will also help you reduce absenteeism, costs, and overtime.
 In turn, you will see improvements in employee engagement, attendance, and efficiency from your schedulers.

 Use e-signatures for contracts and transactions.